 Online RN to Bachelor of Science in Nursing

 The RN to bachelor of science in nursing (BSN) program combines liberal arts and sciences to help holistically develop students.
-Classes teach professional techniques nurses may be required to complete as part of their daily routine.
+Classes teach professional techniques nurses may be required to perform as part of their daily routine.
 Courses could include the following subjects.

 - Health Policy & Finance